 15A NCAC 02D .0918 CAN COATING

-(a) For the purpose of this Rule, the following definitions apply:
+(a) For the purpose of this Rule, the following definitions shall apply:

-(1) "End sealing compound" means a synthetic rubber compound which is coated onto can ends and which functions as a gasket when the end is assembled on the can.
+(1) "End sealing compound" means a synthetic rubber compound which is coated onto can ends and functions as a gasket when the end is assembled on the can.

 (2) "Exterior base coating" means a coating applied to the exterior of a can to provide exterior protection to the metal and to provide background for the lithographic or printing operation.